 All the tech in the world won’t fix bad habits or a lack of trust.
 I’ve seen teams ignore a new system because it was too clunky or didn’t fit their workflow.
 Change management matters.
 So does listening to the folks actually using the data.

-Sometimes, it’s the basics-good communication, clear policies, and regular training-that make the biggest difference, even when you have the best healthcare data solutions in place.
+Sometimes, it’s the basics—good communication, clear policies, and regular training—that make the biggest difference, even when you have the best healthcare data management software in place.

-Through Expense Automation, Staple AI integrates with travel and expense systems like SAP Concur to reconcile centrally billed invoices with individual claims, significantly improving financial transparency and accuracy.
+Through Expense Automation, Staple AI integrates with travel and expense systems like SAP Concur—reconciling centrally billed invoices with individual claims, improving financial transparency and accuracy.
 This is particularly valuable in healthcare where managing vendor contracts and reimbursements efficiently is critical.
 Automated medical data processing helps reduce manual errors and speeds up reconciliation.

 1. What is healthcare data management?